 If you can't keep up with your repayments and your financial situation isn't expected to improve, selling your home quickly may be the only way to stop repossession or avoid voluntary house repossession.
 Although this is probably not ideal, it is better to sell your home yourself because you will probably get a higher price than your lender at an auction.

-One option to sell your house through an online or high street estate agent.
-If you're working against the clock however facing a repossession, this could be a stressful option as the average time it takes to sell on the open market can be 6 months or more.
-An alternative would be to use a company like us where we buy any house quickly for cash.
-The sale can be completed within 7 to 28 days enabling the arrears and mortgage to be paid off and the repossession stopped.
+One option to sell your house is through online or high street estate agents.
+If you're against the clock however this could be stressful as the average time to sell can be 6 months or more.
+Alternatively, you can use a company like us where we buy any house quickly for cash.
+The sale can be completed within 7 to 28 days enabling arrears and mortgage to be paid off and repossession stopped.

-Providing that you have equity in your home, the money received from the sale of your property goes towards paying off your mortgage and any mortgage arrears that you have accrued.
-The remainder is cash in the bank for you to do with what you please.
+All you'll need is to agree on a price to sell your house, based on the value of your property.
+We'll do the rest, including instructing and paying your legal fees!
+Providing you have equity in your home, money received from the sale of your property goes towards paying off your mortgage and mortgage arrears you have accrued.
+The remainder is cash in the bank for you.

 Rest assured, none of your details are ever shared with third parties under any circumstances.

 I needed a quick house sale due to an unexpected job redundancy and could not risk a lengthy property sale chain.
 Sell House Fast were professional and able to guarantee me an offer and fast sale within 2 weeks.
 I would recommend them to anyone in a similar situation.